Finding a Job in Spain

 by Josephine Quintero

-Seeking employment in Spain is not easy, particularly outside the major cities where unemployment is high, Also, if you don't qualify to live and work in Spain as a member of an EC country, then obtaining a residence card can be time-consuming and frustrating.
-Americans and other foreigners without the automatic right to work in Spain must have their employment approved by the Spanish Ministry of Labour (Ministerio de Trabajo) and obtain a visa before entering the country.
+Seeking employment in Spain is not easy, particularly outside the major cities where unemployment is high.
+If you don't qualify to live and work in Spain as a national of an EU country, then obtaining a work visa can be time-consuming and frustrating.
+Americans and other foreigners (including UK citizens since BREXIT) without the automatic right to work in Spain must have their employment approved by the Spanish Ministry of Labour (Ministerio de Trabajo) and obtain a visa before entering (or reentering) the country.

 You shouldn't plan on obtaining employment here unless you have a firm job offer, special qualifications or experience for which there is a strong demand.
 If you are seeking a particularly well paid job then you should speak fluent Spanish.
 Being attracted to Andalucia by its weather and lifestyle is laudable but doesn't rate highly as an employment qualification.

 Many people turn to self-employment or starting a business to make a living, although this path is strewn with pitfalls for the unwary.
-Many foreigners don't do sufficient homework before moving here.
+Many foreigners don't do sufficient homework before setting up a business.
 While hoping for the best, you should prepare for the worst case scenario and be sure that you have a contingency plan in place, including sufficient emergency funds to last until you are established.

 Most seasonal jobs last for the duration of the summer tourist season, and are the obvious casual or temporary jobs for a few weeks only, primarily working in the obvious tourism industry, such as in bars, restaurants and clubs.
 In addition there are jobs as couriers and tour guides, and sports instructors but Spanish fluency is generally required.